ax1/a1-database/README.md

 ## Usage

-The database uses javascript objects (no ORM needed).
+The database uses javascript objects (no ORM is needed).
 The query results are provided as array of objects.

-Instead of assigning an \_id field to each element, multiple keys are allowed by using the appropriate filter function (useful for logs or for data series).

-To use unique IDs, a filter function (e.g: `el=>el.id===$id`) must be provided when saving an element.
-This will update the old values and save the new ones.

 Portable.
 Each database is one file.
 Easy to backup and to dump data.

+### Use as SQL database

+If items (rows) contains `id`, the database will take care of duplicated keys (use `insert`, `upsert`, `update` methods because they are simpler to work with).

+### Use as Heterogeneus database:

+Multiple keys are allowed by using the appropriate filter function (useful for logs or for data series).
+In this case use the `save` method with a filter instead of insert,update.
+This way you can add heterogeneous items, and with filter functions, primary keys different than `id` (for example, name, id_card, timestamp, etc) are allowed, and allows more flexible use cases.
+To use unique IDs, a filter function (e.g: `el=>el.id===$id`) must be provided when saving an element.
+This will delete the old values and save the new ones.

 ```javascript
 const database = require('a1-database')